metaplex-foundation/developer-hub/src/pages/candy-machine/guards/freeze-sol-payment.md

 - **Lamports**: The amount in SOL (or lamports) to charge the payer.
 - **Destination**: The address of the wallet that should eventually receive all payments related to this guard.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Freeze Sol Payment guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}